lsst-sitcom/sitcomtn-024/index.rst

    This may include warming up cameras, disconnecting the electrical connection when people are not onsite etc.

 #.
 What corrective actions must be put in place prior to resuming activities that were halted and/or reduced as per the recommendations in question 4?
+   This includes identifying systems that may cause electrical transients and implementing mitigations to reduce/eliminate risk.
    Activities may include ComCam testing, AuxTel observing runs, and hardware integration on level 3.

 #.
 Identify the summit equipment that is susceptible to damage and/or failure if electrical transients occur: